 - Identify the degrees of sensitivity of data in your database, the protection that they need, and the levels of risk to be addressed.
 For example, highly sensitive data requiring stronger protection can be encrypted with the AES256 algorithm.
 A database that is not as sensitive can be protected with no salt or the nomac option to enable performance benefits. - Evaluate the costs and benefits that are acceptable to data and keystore protection.
-Protection of keys determines the type of keystore to be used: autologin software keystores, password-based software keystores, or external keystores. - Consider having separate security administrators for TDE and for the database. - Consider having a separate and exclusive keystore for TDE. - Implement protected back-up procedures for your encrypted data.
+Protection of keys determines the type of keystore to be used: autologin TDE wallets, password-based TDE wallets, or external keystores. - Consider having separate security administrators for TDE and for the database. - Consider having a separate and exclusive keystore for TDE. - Implement protected back-up procedures for your encrypted data.

-7.2.2 Transparent Data Encryption Column Encryption-Specific Advice
+7.3.2 Transparent Data Encryption Column Encryption-Specific Advice